YoshiyukiKono/DRL_P1_Navigation/Report.md

 - Use different network patterns
 - Improve prioritized experience replay
   - Use differenct constructions, e.g. the timing to update the memory, and how to update the memory
-- Try a different input, i.e. bitmap image
+- Try a different input to the model (output from the game), i.e. bitmap image